shmuelkaplan/testRepo/README.md

 # testRepo
 this is a test repository
-this is a oart of the assignment project in IBM Git course
+this is a part of the assignment project in IBM Git course